Soft Pivot, Hard Decisions.

 We are putting together a post about the Product Hunt effect next, stay tuned.

-Until then, take a look at our Community page to see what our users have been saying.
+Until then, take a look at our Mentions page to see what our users have been saying.